David Grant USAF Medical Center: DGMC in the 21st century

+DGMC has supported many operations in the 21st century.
+Medics from DGMC have served in the Afghanistan war, Iraq war, Syrian civil war, and various counterterrorism operations throughout the world.

+In 2021, DGMC deployed 87 medics in support of Operation Allies Refuge within 24 hours notification.
+Members of DGMC were the last remaining medics at Bagram AB military treatment facility.
+13 medics were in country during the collapse of Afghanistan and retreated to Hamid Karzi International Airport.
+The medics of DGMC played a vital lifesaving role in the Afghan withdrawal.
+The humanitarian non-combatant evacuation operation became the largest airlift in U.S. Air Force history resulting in 123 thousand Afghans evacuated.

 Key highlights

 Aeromedical Staging Facility

 The Aeromedical Staging Facility is one of only three in the United States; it provides care on a worldwide basis for Wounded Warriors traveling in the aeromedical evacuation system.
 It is the sole Air Force-bedded ASF on the west coast, serving as the “jumping off” point for the Pacific theater.
 From FY05 to date, over 3,600 patients from Operations IRAQI FREEDOM and ENDURING FREEDOM have passed through the ASF.
 The monthly average is 30 patients; more than 40 Veterans Affairs patients have transferred to VA Palo Alto for treatment.

 Graduate Medical Education

 DGMC operates the second-largest Graduate Medical Education program in the Air Force, consisting of seven Medical, two Dental, and six Allied Health Sciences, with 131 residents per year.
 A certified registered nurse anesthetist class, in conjunction with the U.S. Army's Graduate Program in Anesthesia Nursing at Ft.
 Sam Houston / Baylor College, is ranked number one out of 112 programs in the United States.
 DGMC's Family Medicine program, with 42 residents in surgical, radiological, and transitional courses, is the largest in the Air Force.
 The General Surgery, Vascular Surgery, Emergency Medicine and Internal Medicine Residency programs treat civilian and military patients in partnership with the University of California at Davis.
 Diagnostic Radiology, Transitional Year, Advanced Education in General Dentistry, Oral & Maxillofacial Surgery, Pharmacy Practice, Physician Assistants, Orthopedic Physician Assistant Fellowship, Mental Health and Social Work Residency programs round out the suite of GME programs.
 Additionally, DGMC offers six Phase II training programs for enlisted medical technicians and four Nurse Transition Program for 310 students annually.